Mahidol Music History

 A key strength of the College are its strong facilities, including buildings with dedicated rooms for teaching, rehearsal, organization and administration, auditorium, music library and centers of music electronic media/information, laboratories for music business and music therapy, the South East Asia Music Museum, the Pre-College building, and the Prince Mahidol Hall.

 The College of Music operates three Music Campuses for the General Public (MCGP), a project aimed at developing the quality life for the society, to provide children with music studies, and to provide strong music background for those interested to pursue their music study at Mahidol.
 Over 3,000 students attend programs at the three MCGP campuses.

-The College established the Thailand Philharmonic Orchestra (TPO) in 2005 as a resident professional orchestra to provide performance opportunities for outstanding musicians, and to serve as an example of how to create and manage a professional level music organization for society.
+The College established the Thailand Philharmonic Orchestra (Thailand Phil) in 2005 as a resident professional orchestra to provide performance opportunities for outstanding musicians, and to serve as an example of how to create and manage a professional level music organization for society.
 This 95-member symphony orchestra is made up of musicians from more than 15 nations.
-The TPO has been active in recording traditional Thai songs, western classical music, and new works from internationally recognized composers, and has produced 10 CDs of those works.
+The Thailand Phil has been active in recording traditional Thai songs, western classical music, and new works from internationally recognized composers, and has produced 10 CDs of those works.